 - Position of the weights can limit deep breathing

-The only thing we found with the miR adjustable weighted vest is that the weights sit quite high on your chest, which can limit your breathing.
+The only thing I found with the miR adjustable weighted vest is that the weights sit quite high on your chest, which can limit your breathing.

 6 - ZFOSports Weighted Vest